 - What grades do I need to attend?

 On completion of the programme students on the Enterprise and the Environment Summer School will be provided with a University of Oxford certificate of attendance.

 Do you provide credits?

-If you wish to receive credit from the Summer School you will need to contact either your Study Abroad Office or the office in your university that deals with external credit.
-We strongly advise you to do this before you apply if you are seeking credit transfer.
-We will support your credit applications by providing any necessary information to your home institution.
+If you wish to receive credit from the Enterprise and the Environment Summer School you will need to contact either your Study Abroad Office or the office in your university that deals with external credit.
+If you are seeking credit transfer then we strongly advise you to do this before you apply.
+We can support credit applications by providing additional information to your home institution.

 How many teaching hours does the course include?

 We anticipate there being 50 hours of teaching across the two weeks.